rmugg/server_watch/README.md

 # server_watch
-Appindicator script that checks server avalibility
+Appindicator script that checks for server avalibility and displays connectivity through the use of icons.